Popitalk/popitalk-client/README.md

 #### Checklist

- - You also need to install the required dependencies by running `npm`.
+ - You need to install the required dependencies by running `npm`.
  - Make sure you have the most recent `.env` file.
  - Ensure that `.env.example` is either copied and renamed to `.env`, or is simply renamed to `.env`.